slothbear/rosie_agenda/README.md

 pressing this button: —Deploy to Heroku—
 2. Visit the application you created.
 3. The application will ask for a few things:
-	* The address of your club's Free Toast Host site
+	* The address (URL) of your club's Free Toast Host site
-	* The name of the member to log in as (*we suggest you add a special non-administrator/non-privileged user to your FTH site for this purpose*)
+	* The name of the member to log in as (*Please add a special non-administrator/non-privileged user to your FTH site for this purpose.*)
-	* A password to restrict access to the application
+	* A password to restrict access to the agenda-printing application
 4. Any time you visit the application, you'll be presented with the current agenda, ready to print.